Close×

 • Charles Cardinal:builder

-The Montreal Sports Council undertakes to provide the iconography and release the rights necessary for the reproduction of the images.
+The Montreal Sports Council is committed to providing the images and granting the necessary rights for their reproduction.

 We are seeking artistic proposals that clearly identify the people or symbols depicted, while allowing for considerable stylistic freedom (e.g., simplified forms, stylization, illustration, or a cartoon-style approach), with no requirement for realism.